seokjoon27/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
 * **Private contact detail**: A contact detail that is not meant to be shared with others

+* Student (s): A child receiving tuition.

+* Parent (p): A guardian linked to one or more students.

+* Schedule: The assigned day and time for a student’s lesson.

+* Note: Free-text field for extra information about a student or parent.

+* Payment Status: Indicator (paid/unpaid) of whether a student’s lesson fees are settled.

 --------------------------------------------------------------------------------------------------------------------